Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Remote wipe
 D. Geolocation
 Containerization is the best choice because it can ensure that organizational data is encrypted in some containers without encrypting user data.
+Containerization is the best choice.
+Organizations can ensure that organizational data is encrypted in some containers without encrypting user data.
+In a bring your own device (BYOD) model, employees own the devices, and an organization typically can’t encrypt user data with full-disk encryption.
+In a corporate-owned, personally enabled (COPE) model, the organization could use full-device encryption.
+Remote wipe sends a signal to a lost device to erase data, but it won’t erase data if the device is damaged, and an attacker may be able to recover data from a damaged device.
+Geolocation technologies can help locate a lost device, but they won’t protect data.